hongtaoh/olymviz/content/plans.md

 ## Plans: Ranking Sports by Number of Athletes
 First, we will use a bar chart where the x-axis will be the different sports and the y-axis the corresponding number of athletes.
 See Figure 19.

-Second, we will show this ranking using a word cloud in which larger font size denotes higher number of participants.
+Second, we will show this ranking using a word cloud in which larger font size denotes a higher number of participants.
 This graph will be clearer and more direct because viewers can intuitively get a sense of the relative size of participation of a sport.
 See Figure 20.

 <div class="wide">